It’s not your fault.

 In my experience, the BEST way to write when you don’t feel like it is to have some accountability.

-Let’s face it, when you set a deadline and there is no consequence for breaking it, you are much more likely to let the deadline get pushed back.
+Let’s face it–when you set a deadline, and there is no consequence for breaking it, you are much more likely to let the deadline slip.